arashnm80/arashnm80.github.io/handbook.md

 <summary></summary>

 ### Cœur
 This can be the worst, This can be the best.
 This is life.
 But whatever this is, this is my life and I have to choose what to do with it.
-I can see 2 options: refuse it and leave or accept it and live.
-They both can be horrible but they are my only options.
-I have to choose anyway.
+I can see 2 options: refuse it and leave or accept it and fight to live.
+They both can be horrible but they are my only options and I have to choose anyway.
 Time is my most priceless asset so whatever I'm gonna do, I should do it right now.
 So who do I choose to be and what do I choose to do now?
 ### passion, goal
 ### Truth
 #### Accept